-Overall, the impact of this lethal design, manufacture, and marketing shift can be measured in the tens of thousands of Americans who die from guns each year in the United States (more than 38,000 in 2016): from mass shootings involving semiautomatic firearms with high-capacity ammunition magazines to homicides and suicides facilitated by increased firepower.
+Overall, the impact of this lethal design, manufacture, and marketing shift can be measured in the tens of thousands of Americans who die from guns each year in the United States (nearly 40,000 in 2019): from mass shootings involving semiautomatic firearms with high-capacity ammunition magazines to homicides and suicides facilitated by increased firepower.
 At the same time, defective firearms remain on the market while minor design changes that could be required under a regulatory mechanism are subject to the whims of manufacturers.

 Policy goals of the Campaign for Gun Industry Accountability are:

 - Establishment of federal health and safety regulation of the firearms industry to hold the gun industry and its products to the same health and safety standards as all other consumer products sold in the United States.